MaghsoodSalimi/STORM/README.md

 - Filters and visual elements enable dynamic exploration
 - The report is shared to facilitate easy access and stakeholder engagement

 This visualization supports effective monitoring and analysis of train operations based on live data.
+[View the interactive report](https://app.powerbi.com/reportEmbed?reportId=48a3bf00-09a3-4843-83c2-d6381d5168a4&autoAuth=true&ctid=a1795b64-dabd-4758-b988-b309292316cf)

 ---